opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 }
 ```

-### Example - image is comaptible with optimal hardwares
+### Example - image is compatible with optimal hardwares

 ```json
 {